-- if Vecima is required to change its pricing models to compete successfully, margins and operating results may be adversely affected; - successful warranty or product liability claims could harm Vecima's business; - third parties may allege that Vecima infringes on their intellectual property; - currency fluctuations may adversely affect Vecima; - if Vecima cannot meet customers' requirements for manufacturing capacity, sales may suffer; - there are risks associated with Vecima's international operations; - acquisitions could divert management's attention and financial resources, may negatively affect Vecima's operating results and could cause significant dilution to shareholders; - government regulation of Vecima's products and new government regulation could harm our business; - regulatory changes could also negatively affect Vecima's business by restricting development efforts by its customers, making our current products obsolete or increasing the potential for additional competition; - sale of Common Shares (as defined below) by Vecima's Principal Shareholder (as defined below) could cause the share price to fall; - a small number of Vecima's shareholders control Vecima; and - the risk factors described under the heading "Risk Factors" in this Annual Information Form, Vecima's prospectus and MD&A.
+- we have existing debt facilities and may choose to incur substantial debt to finance our growth plan, which may adversely affect our leverage and financial condition, and thus negatively impact the value of our shareholders' investment in Vecima; - acquisitions could divert management's attention and financial resources, may negatively affect Vecima's operating results and could cause significant dilution to shareholders; - sale of Common Shares (as defined below) by Vecima's Principal Shareholder (as defined below) could cause the share price to fall; - a small number of Vecima's shareholders control Vecima; - we may raise additional financing through public or privacy equity or convertible debt offerings, debt financing or other arrangements that could dilute the equity held by our shareholders; and - the risk factors described under the heading "Risk Factors" in this Annual Information Form, Vecima's prospectus and MD&A.

-A more complete discussion of the risks and uncertainties facing Vecima is disclosed under the heading "Risk Factors" in this Annual Information Form, as well as in any continuous disclosure filings with Canadian securities regulatory authorities available at www.sedar.com.
+A more complete discussion of the risks and uncertainties facing Vecima is disclosed under the heading "Risk Factors" in this Annual Information Form, as well as in any continuous disclosure filings with Canadian securities regulatory authorities available at www.sedarplus.ca.
 Additional material risks and uncertainties applicable to the forward-looking statements herein include, without limitation, unforeseen events, developments, or factors causing any of the aforesaid expectations, assumptions, and other factors ultimately being inaccurate or irrelevant.
 Many of these factors are beyond Vecima's control.
 All forward-looking information in this Annual Information Form is qualified in its entirety by this cautionary statement and Vecima disclaims any obligation to revise or update such forward-looking information to reflect future results, events, or developments, except as required by applicable securities law.